This Is What Happens If You Accidentally Eat Mold

 What are molds?

-There are many, many species of fungi, with some estimates suggesting 300,000 or more, according to the United States Department of Agriculture (USDA).
-This is why the mold that pops up on your breakfast muffin may look different than the furry layer that grows on your lunch meats, explains Elena Ivanina, DO, gastroenterologist, Lenox Hill Hospital, New York City.
+Because there are so many types of mold, the type that pops up on your breakfast muffin may look different than the furry layer that grows on your lunch meats, explains Elena Ivanina, DO, gastroenterologist, Lenox Hill Hospital, New York City.

 Unlike bacteria, molds grow in structures that contain many cells, and you don’t need a microscope to see them.
 In general, molds consist of root threads that run deep into food, a stalk that rises above the food and spores at the end of the stalks.
 Spores give mold its variety of colors and also help transport it from item to item.